-4. What do your clients want?
+4. What do your customers want?

-Understanding what your current clients and target audience needs from your website and what’s valuable to them when they visit your site helps ensure an excellent user experience.
-We recommend interviewing several clients about what they like about your current site, what they would change and what else they would like to be able do on the site.
+Understanding what your current customers and target audience needs from your website and what’s valuable to them when they visit your site helps ensure an excellent user experience.
+We recommend interviewing several customers about what they like about your current site, what they would change and what else they would like to be able do on the site.
 Why do they come to you over your competitors and what makes them take the desired action?

 This is also a good time to compile a persona for each segment of your target audience.
 Are they 45-year-old mums or 20-year-old students, small businesses or large corporations?
 Does your typical client have money to spend or are they focused on getting the best deals?
 All of this makes a difference to the website you need.